psganesh/TestNotes/AWS_Notes.md

   - Not Suitable to install an OS or running a DB on.
   - Files can be from 0 - 5 TB.
 Unlimited Storage.
   - Files are stored in buckets (folders).
-  - S3 is a universal namespace. (like website - DNS ).
+  - S3 is a universal name-space. (like website - DNS ).
 Ex. https://s3-eu-west-1.amazonaws.com/ganeshps123
   - Read after Write consistency for PUTS of new Objects
   - Eventual Consistency for overwrite PUTS and DELETES (can take sometime to propagate)
   - S3 Storage classes/Tiers: